arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-26.all.md

 FOURTH DAY: Keys 14, 4, 3, 17.
 I submit joyfully to the tests this day brings.
 Through me the Universal Dominion expresses its perfect command of circumstance.
 It works below the surface of my consciousness to develop more beautiful forms of expression.
 GOD IN ME UNVEILS HIMSELF TO HIMSELF.

 FIFTH DAY: Keys 17, 12, 7, 2.
 Truth itself is the basis of my personal existence.
-Nothing can separate mo from its unfailing support.
+Nothing can separate me from its unfailing support.
 No slightest detail of my personal life but is a manifestation of Universal Spirit.
 I REMEMBER MY CREATOR.

 SIXTH DAY: Keys 5, 8, 11, 14.
 Be Thou my Guide, O Teacher of all teachers!
 Let me be strong in Thy strength.
 Let me be faithful in act, in thought, in word.
 I AM OVERSHADOWED BY THE PROTECTING PRESENCE OF THE ALMIGHTY.